zolotarevandrew/my-learning-tracker/log.md

 Parallel transaction making changes to one field, for one transaction there can be a error "Plan executor error during findAndModify :: caused by :: WriteConflict error"

+**Pluses**
+- I can use lock free methods from version 5 mongodb, to increase my apps perfomance;
+- I can use atomic operations such as inc and others, to prevent race conditions problems;

+**Minuses**
+- Sometimes i need to use optimistic concurreny by using replace documents without atomic operations;
+- I need know and handle writeconflict exception then using transactions;

 https://github.com/zolotarevandrew/databases/blob/main/mongodb/locks.js

 [Log Index]